Los Angeles Pregnancy Discrimination Lawyer

-If you faced pregnancy discrimination at work in Los Angeles, you may be able to secure relief under state or federal law.
+Did you face pregnancy discrimination at work in Los Angeles?
+If so, then you may be able to secure relief under state or federal law.
 Many times, it is not just about the lost wages, benefits, attorney fees or compensation for the emotional toll you can gain in a successful pregnancy discrimination case.
 By holding your employer accountable for its illegal actions, you may help coworkers avoid facing future similar discrimination.

 Our pregnancy discrimination lawyers know the California maternity leave laws.
 We also know the federal protections that uphold your workplace rights to pregnancy leave and accommodations.
 When employers refuse leaves or retaliate against pregnant women, we are offer experienced legal representation.
 Take advantage of our free consultation.